Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 #### Vector Observation Space

-Before making a decision, an Agent collects its observation about its state in the world.
-The vector observation is a vector of floating point numbers which contain relevant information for the Agent to make decisions.
+Before making a decision, an agent collects its observation about its state in the world.
+The vector observation is a vector of floating point numbers which contain relevant information for the agent to make decisions.

 The Brain instance used in the 3D Balance Ball example uses the **Continuous** vector observation space with a **State Size** of 8.
 This means that the feature